Unifi Hotspot

 woodjme/unifi-hotspot

-Once started navigate to the pathguest/s/$SITENAME/ to test splash page.
+Once started, navigate to the path guest/s/$SITENAME/ to test the splash page.

 Authentication